New Jersey and New York Trusts and Estates Litigation Attorneys

 Surrogate Court dockets are filled with cases involving family members fighting over the assets and intentions of a deceased parent or spouse.
 Each case is different and the laws vary from state to state.
 Accordingly, this website is intended to provide the browser with general, current, interactive information written by an attorney whose practice is geared towards probate litigation and contested estates.

-Russell is joined by Ronald P. Colicchio, Esq., Special Counsel at Saul Ewing, LLP, a graduate of New York University School of Law where he earned both his law degree and a Masters in Taxation.
-Ron is admitted to practice law in the states of New Jersey, New York and Florida, and has represented clients in estate and trust matters for over 20 years.
+Russell is joined by Ronald P. Colicchio, Esq., Counsel at Saul Ewing Arnstein & Lehr, LLP, a graduate of New York University School of Law where he earned both his law degree and a Masters in Taxation.
+Ron is admitted to practice law in the states of New Jersey, New York and Florida, and has represented clients in estate and trust matters for 25 years.
 Together, their estate and trust litigation practice focuses on the representation of individuals and corporate fiduciaries in matters involving allegations of undue influence, fraud or lack of capacity, Will contests, contested inter vivos transfers, changes of beneficiaries on accounts, contested accountings, actions for breach of fiduciary duty, contested guardianships, Power of Attorney actions, forgeries, and other contested trust and estate matters.

 The Probate Litigation New Jersey Resource Center is designed to be educational.
 Should you have a question, you can email or call Russell J. Fishkind, Esq. or Ronald P. Colicchio, Esq. for a response.